aeshirey/aeshirey.github.io/_posts/2020-06-13-simple-c-library-with-rust.md

 }
 ```

-This tells Rust that we have a library `mylib` containing a `square` function.
-It's considered [`unsafe`](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) and must be wrapped as such.
+Our function is considered [`unsafe`](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) and must be wrapped as such.
 But in order to let Rust access this library, we need a `build.rs` [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) located at the _root_ of our crate (not in the `src/` folder):

 ```rust
 fn main() {